-Capers are the unripened flower buds of Capparis spinosa or Capparis inermis, prickly, perennial plants native to the Mediterranean and some parts of Asia.
+Capers are the unripened flower buds of Capparis spinosa or Capparis inermis.
+These prickly perennial plants are native to the Mediterranean and some parts of Asia.
 Their use dates back to 2000 B.C. where they are mentioned as a food in the Sumerian epic of Gilgamesh.
-Brined or dried, they are valued for the burst of flavor they give to foods, a flavor described as lemony, olive-y and definitely salty.

 How Are Capers Made?

 Since the caper buds are picked by hand, the cost of a small jar can seem excessive.
-Pickled nasturtium seeds are a handy substitute: Or try making your own Poor Man's Capers at home.
+Pickled nasturtium seeds are a handy substitute.

-Note that capers are not the same as caper berries, which are the fruit (not the flower buds) of the caper bush.
-They are larger than the biggest caper, about the size of an olive, and attached to a long cherry-like stem.
+It's important to note that capers are not the same as caper berries, which are the fruit (not the flower buds) of the caper bush.
+They are larger than the biggest caper—about the size of an olive—and attached to a long, cherry-like stem.

 Capers have long been a favorite in the Mediterranean region.
-The small, green herb buds lend a piquant sour and salty flavor to salads, dressings, sauces, vegetables and a variety of main dishes.
+The small, green buds lend a piquant sour and salty flavor to salads, dressings, sauces, vegetables, and a variety of main dishes.

-Many recipes call for rinsing the capers before adding to remove some of the vinegar allowing the flavor of the caper to come through.
-You will also notice that the time to add the capers to the dish is toward the end of the cooking process--this allows the capers to keep their shape and maintain their signature taste.
+Many recipes call for rinsing the capers to remove some of the vinegar, which allows the true flavor of the caper to come through.
+You will also notice that capers are typically added to the dish toward the end of the cooking process.
+This allows the capers to keep their shape and maintain their signature taste.

 As mentioned, capers are fantastic with fish.
 Quite often, you'll find them paired with lemon, which complements their natural lemon-olive flavor.